Optimal Reflection Coefficients for ASK Modulated Backscattering from Passive Tags: Introduction

 This paper is organized as follows.
-Section \ref{sectionSD} describes the BackCom system model and backscatter tag signal transmission with its modulation technique.
-In section \ref{sectionPMB}, the performance metrics of backscatter tags are discussed in more detail.
-Sections \ref{sectionPD} and \ref{Solution} present the optimization problems and the solution methodology, respectively.
-The numerical results are shown in section \ref{sectionRD}, and a summary that concludes this work is provided in Section \ref{sec:conclusion}.
+Section~\ref{sectionSD} describes the BackCom system model and the signal transmission process of the backscatter tag, along with its modulation technique.
+In Section~\ref{sectionPMB}, the performance metrics of backscatter tags are discussed in more detail.
+Sections~\ref{sectionPD} and~\ref{Solution} outline the optimization problems and the proposed solution methodology, respectively.
+Section~\ref{sectionRD} presents the numerical results, followed by the conclusions in Section~\ref{sec:conclusion}